A volunteer at SSAFA, the Armed Forces charity is asking people to help a 100-year-old veteran, former Second World War...

-Qualifications can be earned through full-time courses, part-time courses, day release, night school, and open and distance learning (see box and click here to read our full-length feature).
-There will usually be more times when students get together for joint study periods in open learning, with distance learning generally catering for students who are so far away that they study almost entirely by themselves.
+Qualifications can be earned through full-time courses, part-time courses, day release, night school, and open and distance learning (see box) (read more about this in our distance learning feature).
+There will usually be more occasions when students get together for joint study periods in open learning, with distance learning generally catering for students who might be at such a distance away that they study almost entirely by themselves.

 ELC funding for higher education

 The good news is that your ELC provides you with access to a first full level 3 or a first HE qualification (e.g. foundation degree, first undergraduate degree or equivalent) free from tuition fees.
-This commitment means that Service leavers who have joined at level 2, say, and have taken the opportunity to gain a qualification such as an advanced apprenticeship, or other accredited learning at level 3 or equivalent, may now be able to access their first higher-level qualification.
+This commitment means that Service leavers who have joined at level 2, say, and have taken the opportunity to gain a qualification such as an advanced apprenticeship (also known as a level 3 apprenticeship and equivalent to two A-levels), or other accredited learning at level 3 or equivalent, may now be able to access their first higher-level qualification.

-Full details can be found in JSP 822, which can be accessed and downloaded here
+Full details can be found in JSP 822, which can be accessed and downloaded from the ELCAS website

 SOURCES OF ADVICE

 Your line manager should be your first point of contact.
 Each unit has an education/learning specialist, and each Service also has a network of educational and learning centres where advice can be sought and ideas explored.